 Factorial designs have several important advantages over one-way designs.
 First, they allow greater generalizability of the results.
 Consider Eysenck's study for a moment.
-If we were to run a one-way analysis using the five Conditions with only the older participants, as in Chapter 11, then our results would apply only to older participants.
+If we were to run a one-way analysis using the five Conditions with only the older participants, as in Exercise 11.1, then our results would apply only to older participants.
 When we use a factorial design with both older and younger participants, we are able to determine whether differences between Conditions apply to younger participants as well as older ones.
 We are also able to determine whether age differences in recall apply to all tasks, or whether younger (or older) participants excel on only certain kinds of tasks.
 Thus, factorial designs allow for a much broader interpretation of the results, and at the same time give us the ability to say something meaningful about the results for each of the independent variables separately.
-An interesting discussion of this issue, though from the perspective of engineering, can be found in Czitrom (1999).

 The second important feature of factorial designs is that they allow us to look at the interaction of variables.
 We can ask whether the effect of Condition is independent of Age or whether there is some interaction between Condition and Age.
-For example, we would have an interaction if younger participants showed much greater (or smaller) differences among the five Recall Conditions than did older participants.
+For example, we would have an interaction if younger participants showed much greater (or smaller) differences among the five recall conditions than did older participants.
 Interaction effects are often among the most interesting results we obtain.

 A third advantage of a factorial design is its economy.
-Since we are going to average the effects of one variable across the levels of the other variable, a two-variable factorial will require fewer participants than would two one-ways for the same degree of power.
+Because we are going to average the effects of one variable across the levels of the other variable, a two-variable factorial will require fewer participants than would two one-ways for the same degree of power.
 Essentially, we are getting something for nothing.
 Suppose we had no reason to expect an interaction of Age and Condition.
 Then, with 10 old participants and 10 young participants in each Condition, we would have 20 scores for each of the five conditions.
 If we instead factors two-way factorial design factorial design repeatedmeasures designs interaction ran a one-way with young participants and then another one-way with old participants, we would need twice as many participants overall for each of our experiments to have the same power to detect Condition differences-that is, each experiment would have to have 20 participants per condition, and we would have two experiments.

 Factorial designs are labeled by the number of factors involved.
 A factorial design with two independent variables, or factors, is called a two-way factorial, and one with three factors is called a three-way factorial.
 An alternative method of labeling designs is in terms of the number of levels of each factor.
 Eysenck's study had two levels of Age and five levels of Condition.
-As such, it is a $2 \times 5$ factorial.
+As such, it is a 2×5 factorial.
 A study with three factors, two of them having three levels and one having four levels, would be called a $3 \times 3 \times 4$ factorial.
-The use of such terms as "two-way" and " $2 \times 5$ " are both common ways of designating designs, and both will be used throughout this book.
+The use of such terms as "two-way" and " 2×5 " are both common ways of designating designs, and both will be used throughout this book.